Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Locally finite decomposition spaces

-as follows from \ref{lem:Omega(y)}.
-Note that the cardinality of the representable $h^a$ is generally different from the canonical basis element $\delta^a$. \end{blanko}
+For the fat nerve $X$ of $\CC$, we find as follows readily by dualising Corollary~\ref{sectioncoeff!}.
+This formula has a clear intuitive content: to multiply two arrows in the `fat category algebra', sum over all connecting isos $\varphi$ to make $a$ and $b$ composable, and return the triple composite.
+(It should be stressed here that the cardinality of $h^a$ is not the basis element $\delta^a$ dual to $\delta_a$.
+Rather $\norm{h^a} = \norm{\Omega(X_1,a)} \delta^a$.
+With this, at the numerical level the convolution algebra has $\delta^a * \delta^b = \sum_f c^f_{a,b} \, \delta^f$, so that the section coefficients are the same as for the coalgebra, as expected.
+The subtleties regarding this duality are carefully treated in \cite{GKT:HLA}.) \end{blanko}

-\begin{blanko}{Finite support.} It is also interesting to consider the subalgebra of the incidence algebra consisting of functions with finite support, i.e.~the full subcategory $\grpd^{X_1}_{fin.sup} \subset \grpd^{X_1}$, and numerically $\Q^{\pi_0 X_1}_{fin.sup} \subset \Q^{\pi_0 X_1}$.
-Of course we have canonical identifications $\grpd^{X_1}_{fin.sup} \simeq \grpd_{/X_1}$, as well as $\Q^{\pi_0 X_1}_{fin.sup} \simeq \Q_{\pi_0 X_1}$, but it is important to keep track of which side of duality we are on.
+\begin{blanko}{Finite support.} It is also interesting to consider the subalgebra of the incidence algebra consisting of functions with finite support, i.e.~the full subcategory $\grpd^{X_1}_{\finsup} \subset \grpd^{X_1}$, and numerically $\Q^{\pi_0 X_1}_{\finsup} \subset \Q^{\pi_0 X_1}$.
+Of course we have canonical identifications $\grpd^{X_1}_{\finsup} \simeq \grpd_{/X_1}$, as well as $\Q^{\pi_0 X_1}_{\finsup} \simeq \Q_{\pi_0 X_1}$, but it is important to keep track of which side of duality we are on.

 That the decomposition space is locally finite is not the appropriate condition for these subalgebras to exist.
-Instead the requirement is that $X_1$ be locally finite and the functor be finite.
+Instead, for the convolution product to descend to functors with finite support, the requirement is that $X_1$ be locally finite and the functor be finite.
 (This is always the case for a locally finite Segal $1$-groupoid, by Lemma~\ref{lem:Omega(y)}.)
 Similarly, one can ask for the convolution unit to have finite support, which is to require $X_0 \to 1$ to be a finite map.

-Dually, the same conditions ensure that comultiplication and counit extend from $\grpd_{/X_1}$ to $\Grpd_{/X_1}^{rel.fin}$, which numerically is some sort of vector space of summable infinite linear combinations.
-An example of this situation is given by the bialgebra of $P$-trees, whose comultiplication does extend to $\Grpd_{/X_1}^{rel.fin}$.
-Importantly, this is the home for the Green function, an infinite (homotopy) sum of trees, and for the Fa\`a di Bruno formula it satisfies, which does not hold for any finite truncation.
+Dually, the same conditions ensure that comultiplication and counit extend from $\grpd_{/X_1}$ to $\Grpd_{/X_1}^{\relfin}$, which numerically is some sort of vector space of summable infinite linear combinations~\cite[6.8]{GKT:HLA}.
+An example of this situation is given by the bialgebra of $P$-trees (actually $P$-forests)~\cite{Kock:1109.5785}, whose comultiplication does extend to $\Grpd_{/X_1}^{\relfin}$, but whose counit does not (as there are infinitely many $P$-forests without nodes).
+Importantly, this non-counital coalgebra is the home for the so-called Green function, an infinite (homotopy) sum of trees, and for the Fa\`a di Bruno formula it satisfies, which does not hold for any finite truncation.
 See \cite{GalvezCarrillo-Kock-Tonks:1207.6404} for these results. \end{blanko}